 - You love your kids and are glad to live and learn with them, but you don’t feel supported by a community outside your home.

 - Do you have one child that has extra needs, and you don’t know if you’re doing right by them?

 - You have neurotypical kids, but you still don’t know if you’re doing right by them.

 - You feel like you could do a great job with just one or two kids, but you’ve got five.

-- You feel like you never quite get the right curriculum because homeschooling is never quite always working for you (or the kids).
+- Is it possible that you feel like you never quite get the right curriculum because homeschooling is never quite always working for you (or the kids)?